jayfiled/apertureLabsRoboticArm/readme.md

 ### Router

-## Design Considerations
+### Design Considerations
 - VS vs Visual Studio code.
 Felt like VS was overkill for something this simple.
 Not sure how tests would work with VScode as there is a suite built into VS.
 - "MVC" vs a mini class library - went with "MVC" but felt forced.

-## Challenges:
+### Challenges:
 - Mapping my knowledge of Ruby to C#
     Mosh Hamedani on Udemy, traversy media and angelSix on youtube helped out here.
 - Not much exp with testing, let alone in C#.
     Always wanted to make time for TDD as it allows me to understand what I am actually doing better.
 - Setting up .net workspace on windows.
-Not challenging, just an extra thing I hadn't done that took time.
+Not challenging, just time consuming looking up how things are done in C# and setting up a workflow.
     - NuGet package manager
     - Getting more descriptive test results
 - Struggled to think about which Class should hold the method to check the boundaries of the test tube plate.
 As it's the view that is getting the place position from the user, I'd have to make new instance of the robot arm to use that function.
 A static method on the robot arm would probably be ideal, but I have no internet and I get a error message that the function is inaccessible.